positlabs/lightpaintlive/README.md

 LIGHT Modes
 -------
-Mercury has 10 modes for capturing light.
-Some are used for light painting, and some are used for transitioning between paintings.
-There are even some modes for 'dark painting'.
-Use the keys 0-9 to quickly switch modes.
+Mercury has 4 modes for capturing light.
+Use the keys 0-3 to quickly switch modes.

 normal: Used for fading out the current painting.